sahahn/BPt/README.md

 </p>

-Python based Machine Learning library for tabular Neuroimaging data, specifically geared towards the ABCD dataset.
+ABCD_ML, a Python based Machine Learning library for tabular Neuroimaging data, specifically geared towards the ABCD dataset.

 Please check out the documentation at: https://abcd-ml.readthedocs.io/en/latest/

 and the jupyter notebooks within Examples/

+Visit https://abcdstudy.org/ for more information on the ABCD study.